VilsonKh/entertainment-app/README.md

 The app provides users with a content library, encompassing a diverse collection of movies and TV shows.
 Users can effortlessly search for specific content by entering the title in the search bar.
 A bookmarking functionality enables users to mark their favorite movies and TV shows.

-The navigation is facilitated through intuitive tabs, enabling transitions between different content categories such as "Movies," "Serials", "Bookmarks" and others.
+The navigation is facilitated through intuitive tabs, enabling transitions between different content categories such as "Movies," "TV Series", "Bookmarks" and others.
 Upon selecting a movie or TV show card, users are presented with a detailed view that includes plot summaries, cast information, release dates, and user ratings.
 Lazy loading is implemented to optimize performance.
 Content cards and components are loaded on-scroll, reducing initial loading times and enhancing overall user experience.

 <img width="1920" alt="InvoiceApp" src="https://github.com/VilsonKh/VilsonKh/blob/main/entertainment-app.gif">